 However, the benefits of a knowledge management (KM) solution depend entirely on its implementation, which is a tedious process.

-The blog discusses the fundamentals of a knowledge management program and the steps organizations need to take to reap the full benefits of their KM solution.
+The blog discusses the fundamentals of a knowledge management program and the steps organizations must take to reap their KM solution’s full benefits.

 Table of contents